MicrosoftDocs/winrt-api/windows.ui.xaml.automation.peers/loopingselectorautomationpeer_horizontalscrollpercent.md

 ## -description
 Gets the current horizontal scroll position.

-Equivalent **WinUI 2 API for UWP**: [Microsoft.UI.Xaml.Automation.Peers.LoopingSelectorAutomationPeer.HorizontalScrollPercent](/windows/winui/api/microsoft.ui.xaml.automation.peers.loopingselectorautomationpeer.horizontalscrollpercent).
+Equivalent **WinUI 2 API for UWP**: [Microsoft.UI.Xaml.Automation.Peers.LoopingSelectorAutomationPeer.HorizontalScrollPercent](/windows/winui/api/microsoft.ui.xaml.automation.peers.loopingselectorautomationpeer.horizontalscrollpercent) (for WinUI in the [Windows App SDK](/windows/apps/windows-app-sdk/), see the **[Windows App SDK namespaces](/windows/windows-app-sdk/api/winrt/)**).

 ## -property-value
 The horizontal scroll position as a percentage of the total content area within the control.